CodeWizard-1/e-commerce/README.md

 ## Future Features

-- There are a few features I would like to add to the website, given more time.
-Currently the product ratings are just random numbers entered when the product is being added (initally with a fixtures file) but I would like for users to also be able to add a product rating too which is caluclated as an average.
+- If I had extra time, I would implement several new features on the site.
+Currently, product ratings are simply random numbers entered when adding a product through the settings file.
+However, I want users to also be able to give a product rating, calculated as an average.

-- Currently, the coupons can be added any number of times - there is no limit for one use per customer.
-I tried to implement that to no success.
-More information about it can be found in the [Bugs Section](#bugs-not-fixed)
+- There are also plans to implement functionality that allows you to display the number of goods sold and their sizes in the administrative panel, as well as provide information about the availability of goods by size.

+- Additionally, to attract more visitors, I would introduce a blog with information about the latest trends in the world of sportswear.

 <br>